orestis-koutroumpas/Numerical-Solution-of-Schrodinger-Equation/README.md

 - **Python:** The program is written in Python.
 Ensure you have Python installed on your system.

-## Dependencies

-Before you begin, ensure you have met the following requirements:

-- **Python:** The program is written in Python.
-Ensure you have Python installed on your system.

 - **Dependencies:** The Python libraries that are used in this project can be installed by running the following command:

   ```bash